versionone/vue/src/Popover/README.md

 A popover is an [unstyled](/#unstyled)<sup>[1](/#unstyled)</sup> panel that can render above other items on the page.
 The location in which it renders is based relative to a anchor element.
-If the rendering position of the `Popover` extends beyond the viewport, then its position is automatically adjusted.
-This ensures the contents of a `Popover` will always be within the viewport.
 Positioning is based on a provided origin point on both the anchor element and the target `Popover`.

 Positioning can be set for both horizontal and vertical with `Position` keywords; `top`, `middle`, `bottom` for vertical and `left`, `center`, and `right` for horizontal.